-Requirement Business partners (materials/parts)(1) Business partners (non-materials/parts) 1.
-Establishment of environmental management systems (EMS) V V 2.
-Compliance with regulations for Fujitsu Group specified chemical substances V 3.
-Establishment of chemical substance management systems (CMS) V 4.
-CO 2 emission control/reduction initiatives V V 5.
-Biodiversity preservation initiatives V V 6.
-Water resource preservation initiatives V V
+Requirements Business partners (materials/parts) (1) Business partners (non- materials/parts) 1.E stablishment of environmental management systems (EMS) ✓ ✓ 2.Compliance with regulations for Fujitsu Group specified chemical substances √ 3.Establishment of chemical substance management systems (CMS) ✓ 4.CO 2 emission control/reduction initiatives √ √ 5.Biodiversity preservation initiatives √ √ 6.Water resource preservation initiatives √ √

-(\1) Business partners (materials/parts): Business partners that supply components for Fujitsu Group products or OEM/ODM products
+^(1) Business partners (materials/parts): Business partners that supply components for Fujitsu Group products or OEM/ODM products

-Establishment of Environmental Management Systems
+Establishment of Environmental Management System

-We request our business partners to establish environmental management systems (EMS)(\2) as a base for ensuring that they independently and continuously improve their environmental-preservation activities.
+We request our business partners to establish environmental management systems (EMS)(2) as a base for ensuring that they independently and continuously improve their environmental-preservation activities.
 In general, we prefer them to have third party-certified EMS.
-If this is not possible, we ask them to build EMS incorporating the PDCA cycle suited to their circumstances.
+If this is difficult, we ask them to build an EMS that incorporates a PDCA cycle suited to their circumstances.

-(\2) EMS: Environmental management systems.
+(2) EMS: Environmental management systems.